Capterra and Software Advice

 What to look for:

-• Customisable user roles and workflows.
+• Configurable user roles and site-level workflow customisation.

 Example: